jhu-saw/sawNDITracker/README.md

  -P <value>, --tf-ros-period <value> : period in seconds to read all components and broadcast tf2 (default 0.02, 20 ms, 50Hz).
 There is no point to have a period higher than the tracker's period (optional)
 ```

-Once the node is started, the following ROS topics should appear:
+Once the node is started AND connected, the following ROS topics should appear:
 ```sh
 /ndi/Base/position_cartesian_current
 /ndi/Pointer/position_cartesian_current